apify/apify-microsoft-power-automate-integration/README.md

 The connector invokes `POST /v2/actor-tasks/{taskId}/runs` per Apify docs (see: https://docs.apify.com/api/v2/actor-task-runs-post).
 The `taskId` path segment is selected directly from the dropdown.

-## Obtaining Credentials

-The connector supports only OAuth 2.0 authentication with the following scopes:
-- `profile`: Access to your profile information
-- `full_api_access`: Full access to the Apify API

-When creating a connection in Power Automate, select OAuth 2.0.
-You will be redirected to Apify to authorize access to your account.

-**Note**: All requests include the header `x-apify-integration-platform: microsoft-power-automate` to identify the integration platform.

 ## Getting Started

 For detailed instructions on how to get started with the Apify Power Automate connector, please visit the [Apify Power Automate documentation](https://docs.apify.com/platform/integrations/power-automate).

 ## Known Issues and Limitations

-- The "Wait for Finish" parameter has a maximum of 60 seconds.
+- The *Wait for finish* parameter has a maximum of 60 seconds.
 For long-running Actors, use webhooks (triggers) instead of waiting
 - Dataset schemas are inferred from sample data and may not capture all possible fields
 - Dynamic schemas may not reflect all possible data structures in large or complex datasets
 - Start with default memory settings and only increase if needed to optimize costs